How would you rate your current omnichannel strategy?

 Data unification is a significant challenge in omnichannel.
-You must be able to collect and connect data, from customer behavior to purchases, to demographic data.
+You must be able to collect and connect data.
+Common data types include customer behavior, purchases, and demographic data.

-And, you need to do this across devices.
+You need to collect this data across devices.

 Like most brands, Amazon unifies data via accounts.
 However, what makes Amazon different, is the magnitude account creation is incentivized via Prime Memberships.

 Unite Customer Data Across Channels: Barilliance is built to track, store, and leverage customer data across channels.
 Request a demo here.